South Korean Women Fight Back Against Spy Cams In Public Bathrooms

 Thinking of her kits as a "stopgap," Chung also started building an archive of illicitly recorded videos and pictures she found online to demonstrate how serious the problem is.
 In September, during a search, she stumbled on a video of herself from that December day.

 Once filmed, molka videos are quickly shared online.
-With the right search words in Korean, it is not difficult to find pictures and videos of women in bathrooms and changing rooms on file sharing platforms and social networks like Tumblr and Twitter.
-Thumbnails of such videos, tagged with an estimated age of filmed women or the filming location, are posted with a messenger ID.
+With the right search words in Korean, it is not difficult to find pictures and videos of women in bathrooms and changing rooms on file-sharing platforms and social networks such as Tumblr and Twitter.
+Thumbnails of such videos, tagged with an estimated age of the filmed women or the filming location, are posted with a messenger ID.
 Anyone can contact the seller, who is often the one who shot the film, and get gigabytes of voyeuristic videos for pennies.

 With South Korea's fast Internet speeds and high rate of smartphone ownership, "This kind of distorted sexual culture is becoming the norm," warns professor Lee Sue-jung, a criminal psychologist at Kyonggi University, outside Seoul.